 ENSO-related evolution of sea surface temperatures tends to slowly evolve over time.
 Given its slow evolution and its strong influence on Northern Hemispheric weather that can last many months, the potential for a seasonal tornado forecast is apparent.
 This body of work has the following implications for such a forecast:

 The direct and indirect influences of ENSO on synoptic-scale atmospheric features associated with tornado outbreaks and related influences on tornado activity are much clearer because of this study.
 These relationships have been established not only on a seasonal or monthly averaged basis as has been done in previous studies, but has been established for individual tornado outbreaks as well.
+As a result, influences of ENSO on upper-level jet streams, low-level jet streams, instability, moisture, and surface cyclogenesis within individual outbreaks are much clearer.

 The ENSO-related physical climatology established in Chapter 4 affords an opportunity to approximate an expected number of tornado outbreaks in a particular month or season.
+Cook and Schaefer (2008) provided the foundation for this type of forecast, but the current study has presented a deeper, more detailed investigation into this type of forecast potential than previously afforded in any literature.
+This is primarily due to the systematic identification and inclusion of all invididual January-April tornado outbreaks dating to 1950.

 Given the geographic shifts outlined in both ENSO-related physical and atmospheric tornado outbreak climatologies (Section 4.5), a forecast of locations expected to experience more frequent and more impactful tornado activity in a particular season can be inferred based on time of year and ENSO phase.
+Identification of spatial shifts in tornado activity have been made in previous studies, but only limited to the spring (April and May) time frame (Muñoz and Enfield 2011, Lee et al. 2013), but no identification of such shifts have been made in the refereed literature during January-March, a timeframe in which many impactful and damaging tornado outbreaks have been observed since 1950.

 Although the overall result of this body of work demonstrates clear potential for seasonal forecasts of tornado outbreaks, several important caveats need to be considered.
 Outlier outbreaks that do not match the overall ENSO/tornado climatology have occurred (e.g., March 29, 1998 in southern Minnesota).
 Additionally, one composite of lifted index indicated widespread instability across much of the CONUS east of the Rocky Mountains during EN March, contradicting other atmospheric signals (i.e., southwardly displaced upper-level jet streams and low-level jet development) that would support a southward shift of tornado occurrence.
 Extensive experimentation in an operational environment is needed before official seasonal tornado forecasts can be disseminated.
 As more development in this topic area occurs, research efforts should focus on effective communication of seasonal tornado outbreak risk, with the understanding that tornadoes will occasionally occur outside of climatologically favored areas.